-Information Notices - Section 41 of the 1993 Act provides a right for leaseholders to serve notices on the freeholder, the landlord (if different) or any other persons with an interest in the property, requiring details of that interest.
+Information Notices – Section 41 of the Act provides a right for leaseholders to serve notices on their immediate landlord, the freeholder (if different) or any other persons with an interest in the property, requiring details of that interest.

 The Notice triggers the statutory procedures for acquiring the new lease and the leaseholder is liable for the landlord’s reasonable costs as from the date he received the Notice.
 It is therefore important that the Notice contains no inaccuracies or misdescriptions because, although these can be corrected by application to the County Court, it is an expense that should be avoided.
 An incomplete Notice can be rejected as invalid.

 If the “competent landlord” is not the immediate landlord, then the original Notice will have to be served on the competent landlord and copies on the other landlords.
 The Notice to the competent landlord should specify to whom else a copy is being given.

 A protection for leaseholders is the ability to register the Tenant’s Notice with the Land Registry.
 This provides protection for the leaseholder against the landlord’s sale of the freehold.
 Any purchaser of the freehold, subsequent to the registration of the Tenant’s Notice will take the freehold subject to the application for the new lease.
 The procedure will therefore be able to continue as though the new owner had originally received the Tenant’s Notice.

 The service of the Tenant’s Notice also fixes the “valuation date” as the same date as the Notice.
 The valuation date is when the variables affecting the price are set, for example, the remaining number of years left on the lease and the present value .Therefore, however long the negotiation or determination of the price takes it will be based on the factors applying on the date of service of the Tenant’s Notice.